 Even some large cities like Chicago are on the list after consistently reducing the size of rental apartments for years.
 With an additional 38 sq. ft. of space in its under-construction apartments versus the last 5 years, Chicago might be on track to offering more space to its renters.

-In Texas, larger apartments are being built in seven cities: Midland (182 sq. ft.), McKinney (98 sq. ft.), Leander, San Antonio, Irving, Lewisville and Houston.
+In Texas, larger apartments are being built in seven cities: Midland is upsizing by 182 sq. ft., McKinney, by 98 sq. ft. as well as Leander, San Antonio, Irving, Lewisville and Houston.
 The state was also ranked as one of the best for teleworkers, according to a recent study, so renters working from home can look forward to finding larger apartments available in the near future.
 Florida is also well-represented, with four cities showing this trend: Sarasota, Orlando, Pompano Beach and West Palm Beach.

 Cities Where Largest Apartments Are Being Built